-to (8)

-For each supervisory rating grade, give a breakdown of the exposures before recognized guarantees/credit derivative contracts by:
+to (8) For each supervisory rating grade, give a breakdown of the exposures before recognized guarantees/credit derivative contracts by:

-- for columns (3)(i) and (3)(ii): on-balance sheet exposures before and after netting (if not covered by a valid bilateral netting agreement, the gross amount of an exposure should be reported in both columns) - for column (4): off-balance sheet exposures (other than OTC derivative transactions and credit derivative contracts) - for column (5): OTC derivative transactions and credit derivative contracts (after adjusting for the credit risk mitigating effect of a valid bilateral netting agreement, if any)
+- for columns (3)(i) and (3)(ii): on-balance sheet exposures before and after netting (if not covered by a valid bilateral netting agreement, the gross amount of an exposure should be reported in both columns) - for column (4): off-balance sheet exposures (Other than OTC derivative transactions, credit derivative contracts and SFTs) - for column (5): OTC derivative transactions, credit derivative contracts and SFTs (after adjusting for the credit risk mitigating effect of a valid bilateral netting agreement or valid cross-product netting agreement, if any)

-An AI is required to provide the breakdown of the EAD derivation of off-balance sheet exposures in Division D for exposures other than OTC derivative transactions and credit derivative contracts and Division E for OTC derivative transactions and credit derivative contracts.
-Specific reporting requirements for off-balance sheet exposures are given in the specific instructions for Form IRB_OBSND and Form IRB_OBSD.
+An AI is required to provide the breakdown of the EAD derivation of offbalance sheet exposures in Division D for exposures other than OTC derivative transactions, credit derivative contracts and SFTs, and Division E for OTC derivative transactions, credit derivative contracts and SFTs.
+Specific reporting requirements for off-balance sheet exposures are given in the specific instructions for Form IRB_OBSND, Form IRB_OBSD_N_IMM and Form IRB_OBSD_IMM.